shairez/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ### Support file

-By default Cypress will automatically include the supportFile.
+By default Cypress will automatically include the `supportFile`.
 This file runs **before** every single spec file.
 We do this purely as a convenience mechanism so you don't have to import this file in every single one of your spec files.